eis/simple-suomi24-java-client/README.md

 simple-suomi24-java-client
 ==========================

-Tries to be a simple java client, one day.
+Tries to be a simple java chat client.

-Doesn't do anything yet.
+Doesn't do that much yet.

 Some urls: